200SuccessCogni/cfra-v2/README.md

 -   preview: Preview the built application locally.
     You can run these scripts using npm run dev or yarn dev.

-Thank you for using CFRA Web UI!
+Thank you for using Sentiment 360 Web UI!
 If you have any questions or encounter any issues, please don't hesitate to open an issue on our GitHub repository.